Binding Financial Agreements

 Our practice is located outside of the Perth CBD and because of this our hourly rates are 20% lower than the standard rates charged by most Perth law firms.
 Our rates are extremely competitive compared to the rates charged by other commercial law firms.
 Come to our Fremantle office for a free meeting with a family lawyer to discuss a binding financial agreement.

 We offer fixed prices for Binding Financial Agreements.

-BFAs are often mistakenly referred to as a pre-nuptial agreement or a prenup, which is an American concept.
+BFAs are often mistakenly referred to in Australia, as a pre-nuptial agreement or a prenup, which is an American concept.
 A prenup is made before the parties are married.

 Many people however still refer to BFAs as pre-nuptial agreements.

 Contrary to popular belief a pre-nuptial agreement does not have to be entered into prior to marriage.
 The Family Law Act 1975 and the Family Court Act 1997 (WA) allows for couples in Perth and Australia to legally enter into a Binding Financial Agreement either before, during or after a marriage and by de facto couples where there is no marriage at all.